 Entertainment & Kids Activities

-The Saturday Market in Martinsville sometimes also includes entertainment - you might encounter local musicians, visual artists at work or special kids' activities!
-Be sure to keep an eye on the Morgan County Farmers Market page on Facebook for regular updates about available products and upcoming events as the season goes on, as well as occasional vendor profile so you know more about the area farmers that make the market possible.
+Also, be sure to keep an eye on the Morgan County Farmers Market page on Facebook for regular updates about available products and upcoming events as the season goes on, as well as occasional vendor profile so you know more about the area farmers that make the market possible.
+If you're local and will be at the Market throughout the season, check out their Sprouts Market Club!
+It's open to kids ages 4-12 and meets a few times throughout the season, covering a different topic each time.

 Shop local and buy local at the Farmers Market!